 Major in American Literature and History; Minor in Professional Writing.
 Honors and activities: Graduate With Highest Honor; Dean’s List; Richard deCordova Prize for American Studies Scholars Writing Competition; Phi Alpha Delta Law Fraternity.

-Jennifer Bunker Skerston is a native of Oglesby, Illinois and has practiced in both private and public sectors over the past ten years.
+Jennifer Bunker Skerston is a native of Oglesby, Illinois and has practiced in both private and public sectors over the past fifteen years.
 Her practice focuses on family law (divorce, paternity, guardianships, and adoption), civil litigation, and estate planning/administration.